-BOOK REVIEW: Madness, Power and the Media: Class, Gender and Race in Popular Representations of Mental Distress (2009), by Stephen Harper*, Palgrave Macmillan, 240 pages, $68 (USD)
+BOOK REVIEW: Stephen Harper (2009) Madness, Power, and the Media: Class, Gender and Race in Popular Representations of Mental Distress.
+Palgrave Macmillan.

 Madness is best understood in relation to its social, political and economic contexts rather than the medical model of ‘mental illness.’ (p.1)